John Crow Mountains

+The John Crow Mountains are a range of mountains in eastern Jamaica.

+Etymology

+The name John Crow was first recorded in the 1820s and comes from the Jamaican name for the turkey vulture.
+It has been suggested that previous to this, the range was known as the "Carrion Crow Ridge", after an earlier name for the vulture.

+Geography

-The John Crow Mountains are a range of mountains in Jamaica.
-They extend parallel with the northeast coast of the island, bounded to the west by the banks of the Rio Grande, and joining with the eastern end of the Blue Mountains in the southeast.
+The mountains extend parallel with the north-east coast of the island, bounded to the west by the banks of the Rio Grande, and joining with the eastern end of the Blue Mountains in the south-east.
 The highest point in the range is a little over 1140 m.